Page 3 – Life and death

 Kiwi put far more time and energy into laying and incubating their eggs than caring for their chicks.
 In relation to the bird’s body size, the eggs, normally white, are unusually large – about a fifth of the female’s weight, in most species.
 The little spotted kiwi female, only 1.3 kilograms, lays an egg weighing 300 grams.

-The brown kiwi takes up to 30 days to produce its 430-gram egg, which in the last days is so large that the bird cannot feed.
+The North Island brown kiwi takes up to 30 days to produce its 430-gram egg, which in the last days is so large that the bird cannot feed because of the pressure that the egg exerts on internal organs.
 The egg is up to 65% yolk by volume, almost twice that of most birds’ eggs.
-The brown kiwi can lay up to six eggs singly in a season (May to February), but the other species normally lay only one.
+The North Island brown kiwi and little spotted kiwi can lay up to six eggs singly in a season (May to February), but the other species normally lay only one.

 The large egg takes an unusually long time to hatch – between 65 and 90 days.
 This is nearly three times as long as for a weka egg, for example.
 In the case of the little spotted kiwi and brown kiwi, the male alone incubates the egg.
 The other species share the task.